discos/doc/user/medicina/Backend.rst

 In order to configure the spectrometer, select it with the chooseBackend command and use one of the following commands in operatorInput:

-.. describe:: > initialize=XK77
+.. describe:: > initialize=XK01

-   This is to use the full K-band MF; each digital sample has a 6-bit representation.
+   This is to use the full K-band dual-feed; each digital sample has a 6-bit representation.
 Full-Stokes sections are recorded, each having a 62.5 MHz bandwidth and 2048(x4) channels

-.. describe:: > initialize=XK03

-   It exploits the K-band feeds 0 and 3.
-   Each feed produces two full-Stokes sections respectively having bandwidths of 62.5 MHz and 4 MHz and 2048(x4) channels.
-Each digital sample has an 8-bit representation.

-.. describe:: > initialize=XK06

-   It enables the K-band feeds 0 and 6.
-   Each feed produces two full-Stokes sections respectively having bandwidths of 62.5 MHz and 4 MHz and 2048(x4) channels.
-   Each digital sample has an 8-bit representation.

 .. describe:: > initialize=XK00